Ready to put your career into gear?

 - Business Management

 If project management interests you but the Engineering side of things less so, a managerial role in business will suit you well.
 As well as having experience managing projects, the skills you've gained in problem solving and analytical thinking are an asset to any business.
-If you're a natural leader and are keen to launch your career in business, check out the managerial opportunities at McDonald's and Aldi available on our website.

 - Patent Law